MasalaKimchi/MACE-Prediction/README.md

 3. Add new datasets to `dataloaders/` with MONAI integration
 4. Add new losses to `losses/` compatible with torchsurv
 5. Add new metrics to `metrics/` for survival analysis
+6. For training scripts, use the modular approach:
+   - Add utility functions to appropriate `*_utils.py` files
+   - Keep main scripts focused on high-level orchestration
+   - Follow the separation between `pretrain_scripts/` and `finetune_scripts/`
-6. Update `__init__.py` files to expose new functionality
+7. Update `__init__.py` files to expose new functionality
-7. Add comprehensive tests for new components
+8. Add comprehensive tests for new components
-8. Update relevant README.md files with documentation
+9. Update relevant README.md files with documentation

 ## Acknowledgments